As the year slowly draws to a close, CFOs also start their annual haggling over costly...

-The concept of Zero Based Budgeting (ZBB) is by no means new.
-It has been around for almost 50 years and has been used by many commercial and non-commercial organisations whose overriding objectives are to shed the unnecessary expenses.
+The concept of Zero-Based Budgeting (ZBB) is by no means new.
+It has been around for almost 50 years and has been used by many commercial and non-commercial organisations whose overriding objectives are to shed unnecessary expenses.

-This is the method of developing a plan from scratch or "zero base" by examining every cost or P&L/BS.
-Previous years’ budgets are not taken into consideration as every item of the plan needs to be justified in relation to the current year.
+This is the method of developing a plan from scratch or “zero base” by examining every cost or P&L/BS.
+Previous years’ budgets are not considered as every item of the plan needs to be justified in relation to the current year.

 Pros and Cons

 The International FP&A Board has debated on this subject in many different places around the globe.

 Here are some of the advantages and disadvantages that senior finance leaders have identified: